-Subject: Directive No. HR-15 Page No. 13 of 14 DISCRIMINATION AND HARASSMENT POLICY Effective Date: Revised From: 7/27/09 5/1/2015 4/6/09 3/1/2010 (see below) Harassment in the Workplace) revised · · / complained of did not occur.
+Subject: Directive No. HR-15 Page No. 13 of 14 DISCRIMINATION AND HARASSMENT POLICY Effective Date: Revised From: 7/27/09 5/1/2015 4/6/09 3/1/2010 (see below)

+PER-015 (Sexual Harassment in the Workplace) revised from 10/21/94, 5/1/95, 1/1/98 PER-037 (Sexual Harassment Investigative Procedures) revised from 2/15/93 complained of did not occur.
 The finding also applies when the individual employee(s) named in the complaint were not involved in the act(s) or omission(s) alleged.

-PER-015 (Sexual Harassment In the Workplace) rev1sed from 10/21/94, 5/1/95, 111/98 PER-037 (Sexual Harassment Investigative Procedures) revised from 2/15/93

-- 3. Sustained: The investigation disclosed sufficient evidence to substantiate the allegation(s) made in the complaint; appropriate action will be taken. - E. Details regarding any specific fact-findings or disciplinary action to be taken will not be communicated to the complainant.
+- Sustained: The investigation disclosed sufficient evidence to substantiate the allegation(s) made in the complaint; appropriate action will be taken. - E. Details regarding any specific fact-findings or disciplinary action to be taken will not be communicated to the complainant.
 The City Attorney shall review the response for legal sufficiency before dissemination. - F. The City shall close and retain the investigation file, in accordance with applicable laws, regulations, and City policy regarding retention of City records.